-Note that a DFP must contain a certification of financial assurance and that both a DFP and a certification of financial assurance must include a signed original of the financial mechanism(s) obtained to satisfy the requirements for decommissioning.
+Note that a DFP must contain a certification of financial assurance.
+The licensee must include a signed original (or signed duplicate original) of the financial mechanism(s) obtained to satisfy the requirements for decommissioning, whether using a certification of financial assurance alone or a DFP.